 Train ride tour to North Korea from Danodng the biggest border city of China just next to North Korea which is far more interesting than fly.
 On the train you can view real North Korea countryside view.
 The train will take 5 hours from Dandong to Pyongyang the train has sleeping berth which is more comfortable than fly.

-http://www.explorenorthkorea.com based in Dandong they offer train ride tour to North Korea from Dandong. almost 5 years ago
+http://www.explorenorthkorea.com based in Dandong they offer train ride tour to North Korea from Dandong. about 5 years ago